ufcg-lsd/saps-docker/k8s/README.md

     kube_config
 ```

-The rest of the files are already set up, but you can edit things like the namespace,catalog credentials or component details at your own risk.

-## Install

-With all the files configured, we can already deploy to the cluster, for that, first create the PersistentVolume and PersistentVolumeClaim for the NFS Server:
+Deploy the Arrebol by running the following command:

 ```
-kubectl create -f nfs-pv-pvc.yaml
+kubectl apply -f arrebol_deployment_k8s.yaml
 ```

-Now, you can already deploy arrebol and catalog:
+## Deploy Scheduler

+The Scheduler component depend on the Arrebol, wait until the Arrebol has the status of **Running** with the following command:

 ```
-kubectl create -f arrebol_deployment_k8s.yaml -f catalog_deployment.yaml
+watch kubectl get pods
 ```

-With the catalog and arrebol running, it's time to deploy the remaining components:
+Now, you can deploy the Scheduler:

 ```
-kubectl create -f archiver_deployment.yaml -f dispatcher_deployment.yaml -f scheduler_deployment.yaml
+kubectl apply -f scheduler_deployment.yaml
 ```